percona/k8spxc-docs/docs/update.md

 If you have [installed the Operator using Helm](helm.md), you can upgrade the Operator with the `helm upgrade` command.

-1. In case if you installed the Operator with no [customized parameters](https://github.com/percona/percona-helm-charts/tree/main/charts/pxc-operator#installing-the-chart), the upgrade can be done as follows:
+1. In case if you installed the Operator with no [customized parameters :octicons-link-external-16:](https://github.com/percona/percona-helm-charts/tree/main/charts/pxc-operator#installing-the-chart), the upgrade can be done as follows:

     ``` {.bash data-prompt="$" }
     $ helm upgrade my-op percona/pxc-operator --version {{ release }}
     ```

-    The `my-op` parameter in the above example is the name of a [release object](https://helm.sh/docs/intro/using_helm/#three-big-concepts) which which you have chosen for the Operator when installing its Helm chart.
+    The `my-op` parameter in the above example is the name of a [release object :octicons-link-external-16:](https://helm.sh/docs/intro/using_helm/#three-big-concepts) which which you have chosen for the Operator when installing its Helm chart.

-    If the Operator was installed with some [customized parameters](https://github.com/percona/percona-helm-charts/tree/main/charts/pxc-operator#installing-the-chart), you should list these options in the upgrade command.
+    If the Operator was installed with some [customized parameters :octicons-link-external-16:](https://github.com/percona/percona-helm-charts/tree/main/charts/pxc-operator#installing-the-chart), you should list these options in the upgrade command.

     !!! note